Koha-Community/kohadocs/source/cron_jobs.rst

 Script path: misc/cronjobs/fines.pl

-Does: Calculates and posts fines to patron accounts.
+Does: calculates and posts fines to patron accounts.

 Required by: :ref:`finesMode` system preference